Best Free YouTube Channel Analyzers in 2026 (Tested)

 OneTube

 OneTube sits in a different category — and it's the one most relevant to anyone whose actual question is "what is my niche audience asking for, and what do my competitors' viewers want that they're not getting?"
-The 14-day free trial includes Spy Mode (add any public channel as a competitor and ingest its comments automatically), Pulse Reports (AI-generated channel breakdowns with audience questions, content gaps, and praise/criticism patterns), and a Weekly Digest that summarizes movement across tracked channels.
+The 7-day free trial includes Spy Mode (add any public channel as a competitor and ingest its comments automatically), Pulse Reports (AI-generated channel breakdowns with audience questions, content gaps, and praise/criticism patterns), and a Weekly Digest that summarizes movement across tracked channels.

 OneTube doesn't try to be an SEO calculator or a fake-sub auditor.
-It does one job: read every comment on the channels you care about, classify by intent, and surface what's worth acting on.
+It does one job: read every comment on the channels you care about, classify every comment by intent, and surface what's worth acting on.

 How OneTube's Spy Mode changes free channel analysis